-Choosing A Long Term Disability Policy
+Choosing a Long-Term Disability Policy

 First Things First

-Group Versus Individual Policies
+Group vs. Individual Policies

-You may discover that your employer offers a group policy.
-Many employers will actually pay premiums for their employees, which is usually worth taking advantage of, although some group policies will limit the amount of coverage one can purchase if the insured already holds an individual policy.
-In general, these group policies come with lower premiums and often don’t require you to answer dozens of annoying questions about the current state of your health.
-However, many group policies increase your premium as you age, and most won’t allow you to keep your policy if you change employers.
+You may find that your employer offers a group policy.
+Many employers will actually pay premiums for their employees, which is usually worth taking advantage of, although some group policies will limit the amount of coverage one can purchase if the insured already has an individual policy.

-Individual policies tend to come with higher premiums, but policyholders enjoy better benefits because they have been individually underwritten.
-Generally, group policies use the more conservative “any occupation” definition of disability, while individual policies usually employ the more liberal “own occupation” definition.
-Another added advantage of individual policies is that they are generally portable, meaning your coverage under the policy will continue if you take another job.
+Generally, group policies use the more conservative “any occupation” definition of disability, while individual policies usually use the more liberal “own occupation” definition.
+Another added advantage of individual policies is that they are generally portable, meaning that your coverage under the policy will continue if you get a new job.

-When To Buy
+When to Buy

-How Much To Buy
+How Much to Buy

-When To Cancel
+When to Cancel

-- You no longer have the same income stream that you purchased the specific coverage to protect (e.g., You quit and joined the circus), or
+- You no longer have the same income stream that you purchased the specific coverage to protect (e.g., you quit and joined the circus), or

 - You’ve become so financially independent that you can use other sources as a means to protect your financial status.